Date/TimeMay 20, 2021

-Join NAMSA, alongside a panel of medtech industry experts, on May 20 for a virtual discussion focused on the use of alternative sterilization validation methods and strategies and best practices regarding how to mitigate risk of when employing these test methods in regulatory submissions.
+Join NAMSA, alongside a panel of medtech industry experts, for a virtual discussion focused on the use of alternative sterilization validation methods and strategies and best practices regarding how to mitigate risk of when employing these test methods in regulatory submissions.

 Attendees can expect to gain a better understanding on:

 - Novel sterilization methods and their key features and limitations

 - How to evaluate the regulatory risks of using novel sterilization methods

 - The availability and logistical implications of using on-site vs. off-site sterilization systems